 Peddlers of God’s Word

-Many men and women televangelists have made themselves rich at the expense of the faithful Christians who follow them and believe their teaching.
+Many men and women televangelists have made themselves fabulously rich at the expense of the faithful Christians who follow them and believe their teaching.
 Promising healing and wealth, they brazenly lie to their audiences that if they will be faithful and sow a seed of faith in the form of a cash donation to them, God will open the windows of heaven and pour out his blessing on them.
 Their personal wealth has become so great that they can and do build extravagant and palatial homes for themselves, dress in the most expensive clothes, own their own personal jet airplanes, and spend fortunes on themselves to indulge their every fancy; and they can build huge church buildings on huge properties to accommodate huge congregations.

-In this vein, the pastor in a local Pentecostal church near where I lived told his congregation they should “wear their wealth” so that everybody could see the blessing of God on them.
 A well-known televangelist, John Avanzini, spoke contemptuously of poor (i.e. non-wealthy) pastors, and said that he wouldn’t even talk to such a pastor (DVD – “The Blind and the Dead” by Texe Marrs).
-But God loves all his people, and John Avanzini’s sin is discovered in these words from God: “Has not God chosen the poor of this world to be rich in faith and to be heirs of the kingdom that he has promised to those who love him….But if you show partiality, you commit sin and are convicted by the law as transgressors” (Jas 2:1, 5, 9).
+But God loves all his people, and John Avanzini’s sin is discovered in these words from God: My brethren, have not the faith of our Lord Jesus Christ, the Lord of glory, with respect of persons…..Hearken, my beloved brethren, Hath not God chosen the poor of this world rich in faith, and heirs of the kingdom which he hath promised to them that love him?….But if ye have respect to persons, ye commit sin, and are convinced of the law as transgressors (Jas 2:1, 5, 9).

 Beware of False Prophets and False Teachers

 These televangelists are also false prophets and scripture abounds with warnings about them.
-Jesus said, “Beware of false prophets, who come to you in sheep’s clothing but inwardly they are ravenous wolves.
-You will know them by their fruits” (Matt 7:15-20).
-And Paul warned, “For such boasters are false apostles, deceitful workers, disguising themselves as apostles of Christ.
-And no wonder!
-Even Satan disguises himself as an angel of light.
-So it is not strange if his ministers also disguise themselves as ministers of righteousness.
-Their end will match their deeds” (2 Cor 11:13-15).
+Jesus said, Beware of false prophets, which come to you in sheep’s clothing, but inwardly they are ravening wolves.
+Ye shall know them by their fruits.
+Do men gather grapes of thorns, or figs of thistles (Matt 7:15-16).
+And Paul warned, For such are false apostles, deceitful workers, transforming themselves into the apostles of Christ.
+And no marvel; for Satan himself is transformed into an angel of light.
+Therefore it is no great thing if his ministers also be transformed as the ministers of righteousness; whose end shall be according to their works (2 Cor 11:13-15).

 Benny Hinn